gcba-iris/iris/README.md

 ---

+### Iris

-Iris is a tiny Node.js framework for building fast, modular, extensible IoT backends.
+A tiny Node.js framework for building fast, modular & extensible IoT backends.
 Assemble data processing flows in a Gulp-like fashion using third-party plugins, or write your own.
 Run the app.
 That's it.

 Iris tries to strike a balance between convention vs configuration.
 It comes with sane defaults and a plugin system that makes it easy to get started, while still allowing for ample flexibility.